kartheekknrs/jenkins-use/sonarqube_connection_using_jenkins.md

 ## FOR JAVA & MAVEN Projects

-In this code he used direct variables like url and login cradentials . of we follow above steps we only use **mvn sonar:sonar**
+In this code he used direct variables like url and login cradentials . if we follow above steps we only use **mvn sonar:sonar**
 ```
     stage('Static Code Analysis') {
       environment {